rfindler/395-2013/README.md

 ## To build:

 Install coq verison 8.4 (September 2012) and Racket 6.0 (or later).

+cd rkt/tmonad
+raco pkg install

 And if you've got everything on your path, just run 'make'.
-This will check all of the proofs, extract ocaml code, and build the paper.
+This will check all of the proofs, extract OCaml code, and build the paper.

 ## rkt/